hsrasheed/projects/setup/SETUP-PC.md

 _If you're looking at this in Cursor, please right click on the filename in the Explorer on the left, and select "Open preview", to view the formatted version._

-### Before we begin - Heads up!

 If you are relatively new to using the Command Prompt, here is an excellent [guide](https://chatgpt.com/share/67b0acea-ba38-8012-9c34-7a2541052665) with instructions and exercises.
 I'd suggest you work through this first to build some confidence.

+### Before we begin - Heads up!
+Please read this.

+**Special Note** several students have hit items 3 and 4 in the list below.
+If you haven't addressed this before on your computer, this will come back to bite you at some point 😅 - please read these and investigate!
+Your PC needs to support filenames longer than 260 characters, and have Microsoft Build Tools installed, otherwise some Data Science packages will break.

 There are 4 common gotchas to developing on Windows to be aware of:

 1. Permissions.
 Please take a look at this [tutorial](https://chatgpt.com/share/67b0ae58-d1a8-8012-82ca-74762b0408b0) on permissions on Windows
 2. Anti-virus, Firewall, VPN.
 These can interfere with installations and network access; try temporarily disabling them as needed
 3. The evil Windows 260 character limit to filenames - here is a full [explanation and fix](https://chatgpt.com/share/67b0afb9-1b60-8012-a9f7-f968a5a910c7)!
-4. If you've not worked with Data Science packages on your computer before, you might need to install Microsoft Build Tools.
+4. If you've not worked with Data Science packages on your computer before, you'll need to install Microsoft Build Tools.
 Here are [instructions](https://chatgpt.com/share/67b0b762-327c-8012-b809-b4ec3b9e7be0).
 A student also mentioned that [these instructions](https://github.com/bycloudai/InstallVSBuildToolsWindows) might be helpful for people on Windows 11.

 ### Part 1: Clone the Repo